srikanthonl/ngx-braintree/README.md

 After the above step is done, import it into your module:

-> import { BraintreeModule } from 'ngx-braintree';
+> import { NgxBraintreeModule } from 'ngx-braintree';

 `ngx-braintree` uses `HttpClientModule`, so import that as well:

 > import { HttpClientModule } from '@angular/common/http';

-Now in the imports section of @NgModule add these two lines `BraintreeModule` and `HttpClientModule` as shown below:
+Now in the imports section of @NgModule add these two lines `NgxBraintreeModule` and `HttpClientModule` as shown below:

->  imports: [ BraintreeModule, HttpClientModule ]
+>  imports: [ NgxBraintreeModule, HttpClientModule ]

 Now that you have finished all the above steps, you are now ready to use the ngx-braintree component in your application.
 Where ever you want the Braintree Dropin UI in your application, you can use the `<ngx-braintree></ngx-braintree>`component as shown below: